githubtraining/training-manual/docs/17_actions_activity.md

 - Let's break down what this workflow file means.

     - `on: push:` - This is the event trigger for this workflow.
-In this example, we are triggering this workflow whenever there is a push on `master` branch.
+In this example, we are triggering this workflow whenever there is a push on `main` branch.
     - `jobs` - Jobs define the environment and the steps.
     - `uses` - This is where you define the Action.
 In this example, we are specifying version 5 of the `release-drafter` repo.
     - `config-name` - Here, we call out the configuration file we added previously.
     - `GITHUB_TOKEN` - This action utilizes your Personal Access Token which is stored in the Actions Secret store.

 > NOTE: Before triggering the action, ensure you already have an existing release in your repository.

 #### Trigger the Action